openshift-service-mesh/sail-operator/docs/ossm/ossm2-vs-ossm3.md

 To replace `ServiceMeshMemberRoll`, a `discoverySelector` may be configured to limit the scope of the mesh to one or more namespaces with labels that match the `discoverySelector`'s label selector.

-To replace `ServiceMeshMember`, label(s) may be added to namespaces such that they trigger the label selector specified by `d`iscoverySelector`.
+To replace `ServiceMeshMember`, label(s) may be added to namespaces such that they trigger the label selector specified by `discoverySelector`.

 ## Multiple Control Planes with Revisions

 OpenShift Service Mesh 3 supports multiple service meshes in the same cluster, but in a different manner than in OpenShift Service Mesh 2.
 A cluster administrator must create multiple `Istio` instances and then configure `discoverySelectors` appropriately to ensure that there is no overlap between mesh namespaces.

 As `Istio` resources are cluster-scoped, they must have unique names to represent unique meshes within the same cluster.
 The OpenShift Service Mesh 3 operator uses this unique name to create a resource called `IstioRevision` with a name in the format of `{Istio name}` or `{Istio name}-{Istio version}`.
 Each instance of `IstioRevision` is responsible for managing a single control plane.
-It does this using Istio's revision labels of the format `istio.io/rev={IstioRevision name}` to identify pods that are part of their control plane.
+Workloads are assigned to a specific control plane using Istio's revision labels of the format `istio.io/rev={IstioRevision name}`.
 The name with the version identifier becomes important to support canary-style control plane upgrades (more on this in the upgrades section below).

 ## Sidecar Injection: New Considerations